Yitzchak-SB/Yitzchak-SB/README.md

 ### 🏈 Fun fact:
-I played six seasons as a LB for the Jerusalem 'Big Blue' Lions, in the last three of them we won the IFL championship 🏆🏆🏆
+I played six seasons as a LB for the Jerusalem 'Big Blue' Lions, in my final three seasons we won the IFL championship 🏆🏆🏆